LGBTQ rights in Italy

+Overall, the Eurispes figures point to a high and generally increasing level of public support for the legal recognition of same-sex couples and families in Italy, although the evolution differs somewhat depending on the specific right under consideration.

 Legality of same-sex sexual activity in Italy

 Same-sex sexual activity has been legal nationwide since 1890.
 The age of consent is 14 years old, regardless of gender and sexual orientation.

 Italy is among the few European nations to have had an equal age of consent for homosexual and heterosexual acts ever since before the 20th century.
 The only nations in which there has been an equal age of consent for longer than Italy are Turkey (which equalized it in 1858) and the microstates of San Marino (which equalized it in 1864), Monaco (which equalized it in 1793) and Andorra (which equalized it in 1791).
 (Note: This list only takes into account the amount of time which has passed since the last time the age of consent was equalised.
 In some nations, such as Belgium, France and the Netherlands, homosexuality was decriminalised in the late 18th century with an equal age of consent, but the age of consent for homosexual acts was raised in the first half of the 20th century, and ultimately equalising once again at the end in more recent times.)
 Meanwhile, in nearly every other European country, laws either setting a higher age of consent for homosexual acts or banning them altogether (Note: This list also includes laws which were unenforced or largely unenforced.) remained in force until the 20th century and sometimes even until the early 21st century, although they were not always actively enforced.